ASanchez-Tojar/code_in_ecology/README.md

 [`docs`](https://github.com/ASanchez-Tojar/code_in_ecology/tree/master/docs): contains the supplementary information file of this study.
 To visualize the html file, click [**here**](https://asanchez-tojar.github.io/code_in_ecology/supporting_information.html).

-[`plots`](https://github.com/ASanchez-Tojar/code_in_ecology/tree/master/plots): contains all three figures from this study.
-Figure 1 and 2 correspond to those included in the main manuscript, and Figure S1 is included in the supplementary information.
+[`plots`](https://github.com/ASanchez-Tojar/code_in_ecology/tree/master/plots): contains all four figures from this study.
+Figure 1, 2 and 3 correspond to those included in the main manuscript, and Figure S1 is included in the supplementary information.

 [`screening_process`](https://github.com/ASanchez-Tojar/code_in_ecology/tree/master/screening_process): contains data for reproducing the literature search of 2018-2019.
 For the literature search of 2015-2016, no code was used (except the function `sample()` for ramdonly selecting articles, which was used for both years (code not available).
 This folder contains two subfolders: